7/11/2024

 Chief Executive Officer

-Thank you.
-And then a final question from Patrick on the CFO chains.
+And then a final question from Patrick on the CFO change.
 Marie has been with Alligator for almost four years and is staying with Alligator.
 So I was wondering what prompted that change.
-First of all, I want to once again thank Marie for for her dedicated effort at Alligator.
-And I'm very, very pleased that that Marie will will stay on and continue to contribute positively to the development of Alligator, even after August 12.
-So as Alligator is is continuing to expand its its operations, its ambitions, hopefully also in the future, the operations and definitely its investor base from being primarily Scandinavian and European to be more global.
-We we thought it would be a positive move for Alligator to get a CFO with a stronger global experience and impact.
-And and Johan Gileus represents that.
-And we had an opportunity to to bring to bring Johan on board Alligator.
-And we took that and that also coincided beautifully with the Marie's wish to to taper down her work efforts or work hours a little bit and hence the shift in in CFO and the opportunity to to maintain Marie as a part of the Alligator team.
-Let me see if there are any more questions from today's call.
+First of all, I want to once again thank Marie for her dedicated effort at Alligator.
+And I'm very, very pleased that that marie will will stay on and continue to contribute positively to the development of alligator even after august 12th so as alligator is is continuing to expand its its operation its its ambitions hopefully also the future operations and definitely its investor base from being primarily scandinavian and european to be more global, we thought it would be a positive move for Alligator to get a CFO with a stronger global experience and impact and And Johan Gileus represents that.
+And we had an opportunity to bring Johan on board Alligator, and we took that.
+And that also coincided beautifully with Marie's wish to taper down her her work efforts or work work hours a little bit and enhance the shift in in cfo and and the opportunity to to maintain marie as a part of the alligator team Let me see if there are any more questions from today's call.
 That doesn't seem to be the case.
 With that, I want to thank Marie.
-I want to thank Sumit and also Greta and also all of you for for listening in on today's call.
+I want to thank Sumit and also Greta and also all of you for listening in on today's call.

 Disclaimer